 Draining method – Soak the basmati rice for around 20 mts.
 Boil water in a deep vessel.
 To the boiling water add ghee – 2 tsp, whole spices (cardamom – 4, cloves – 5, cinnamon stick – 1 inch).
 Add enough salt.
 The water should be slightly salty.
 Now add the soaked rice and cook it to the perfect consistency.
 It will take around 15 – 20 mts at medium heat.
 Drain the water and set aside.

 For ghee rice recipe, click here.

 3. To prepare the beef gravy – Heat 2 – 3 tbsp coconut oil in a pressure cooker.
 Add onions, few curry leaves, little salt and sauté until transparent.
 Next add ginger-garlic paste, mix well and sauté until onion turns light golden.
 Add the spice powders – turmeric powder, chilly powder, coriander powder, pepper powder and garam masala powder.
 Mix well and stir at low heat until their raw smell is gone.
 Next add tomato slices and cook until tomato turns mushy.
-Add beef pieces, meat masala powder and 1 – 1.5 cups of hot water.
+Add beef pieces, meat masala powder and the beef stock that you set aside.
 Mix well.
-Cook covered until the beef pieces are completely coated with the gravy.
-Sprinkle chopped cilantro and mix well.
+Cook covered over medium low heat until the beef pieces are completely coated with the gravy.
+Sprinkle chopped cilantro, little chopped mint and mix well.